ExpressionEngine/ExpressionEngine/CONTRIBUTING.md

 8. If you prefer to have all tests run, excecute command `npm run cypress:run` (Note: running all tests locally might be time-consuming)

-The `eetools` utility in the root of the repo is used to run tests.

-`./eetools test`

-To run a specific test, just specify the test file, and optional line number.
-The test file path is relative to the tests/rspec folder:

-`./eetools test tests/files/test_upload_file.rb:56`

-To run the tests or a specific test under a certain PHP version, just specify it with the `-p` flag:

-`./eetools test tests/files/test_upload_file.rb:56 -p 5.4.45`

-To run only the unit tests:

-`./eetools unittest`

-Test artifacts such as screenshots are placed in `/tmp/artifacts`.

 #### Writing Tests

 Whenever possible, a test should be written or modified and included in your pull request for any bug fix or new feature.
 This prevents regressions, and provides a baseline expectation for behavior of new features.